kars0nn/Spotigram/README.md

 ## spotigram_v2

 To use the application, simply unzip the spotigram.zip file from releases, and start the application for your operating system.
-Spotigram will guide you throught the set up process as you go.
+Spotigram will guide you through the set up process as you go.

-If you are using macOS and the app won't work, try running:
+If you are using macOS and the app won't work, try running this in terminal:

 `chmod +x /path/to/spotigram-macos`